YorkieDev/RedditBlocker/README.md

 2. Use the toggle switch to enable/disable blocking
 3. View your blocking statistics in the popup
 4. Try visiting reddit.com - you'll see the blocked page!
-5. Search on Google - Reddit results will be automatically hidden

 ## Files Structure